jwrr/lued/README.md

 tab at start of line
   use indent rules instead of align with previous line rules.

-duplicate line - done
-  alt+DD fails when on last line.

-auto-comment - done
-  on <cr> if current line is a comment then make the next line a comment

-Line number - done
-  When line numbers are enable, put indicator around the current line number.

-Long lines - done
-  line-wrap=off - don't wrap lines that are too line

 Find and Replace
   Y - replace and stop at cursor